 Adams also describes the polarizing topic of climate change as a mass delusion.
 The Dot-Com bubble is another kind of mass delusion, where masses perceived value to exist in money-losing start-ups.
 Anti-vaxxers are under a mass delusion that vaccines cause autism despite scientific evidence to the contrary.

-Chalk all of these up to human nature: confirmation bias, cognitive dissonance, and mass delusion.
+Chalk these up to human nature: confirmation bias, cognitive dissonance, and mass delusion.
 Confirmation bias is fuel for mass delusion, and cognitive dissonance is the manifestation.
-Evidence of these intertwining concepts exists and is more or less the same across the board for all races and cultures.
+Evidence of these intertwining concepts exists and is the same across the board for all races and cultures.

 Human Nature in All of Its Deadly Force is Raging in the Congo